daphne1014/quiz-code/README.md

 ## Description

 A website that allows users to sign up using their email address.
-They can take the quiz, save their scores and view their progress on their dashboard.
+Users can then take the quiz and track their progress.
+Users can then focus thier attetion where they need help most.

 ```
 WHEN I open the homepage I am click start quiz